therealsphinx/support.balsamiq.com/content/sales/othertools.md

 ---

-Balsamiq may or may not be the tool you expect it to be.
+Balsamiq Mockups may or may not be the tool you expect it to be.
 Perhaps someone told you that you should use it but you don't really know why.
 Or maybe you already have a tool that you're familiar with but want something that does more (or less!).
 This article describes what Balsamiq is, and isn't, and how it compares to other UX tools.

 {{% alert info %}}**Note:** You should also refer to this article that answers some more general questions about our tool, its capabilities, and our business: **[How to choose a wireframing / prototyping tool.
-Is Balsamiq the right tool for me?](/sales/howtochoose/)**.{{% /alert %}}
+Is Balsamiq Mockups the right tool for me?](/sales/howtochoose/)**.{{% /alert %}}

-## What Kind of Tool Is Balsamiq?
+## What Kind of Tool Is Balsamiq Mockups?

-Balsamiq is, generally-speaking, a **User Interface Design tool**.
+Balsamiq Mockups is, generally-speaking, a **User Interface Design tool**.

-More specifically, Balsamiq is a **low-fidelity wireframing tool** that can be used to quickly create an informal visual representation of any kind of software interface (desktop, web, mobile, etc.).
+More specifically, Balsamiq Mockups is a **low-fidelity wireframing tool** that can be used to quickly create an informal visual representation of any kind of software interface (desktop, web, mobile, etc.).
 It is used by people in a wide range of roles in the software industry, such as [Product Managers](https://balsamiq.com/for/product-managers/), [Designers](https://balsamiq.com/for/designers/), Developers, and [Entrepreneurs](https://balsamiq.com/for/entrepreneurs/).

-Here is an example of a "wireframe" created in Balsamiq, shown in two different "skins" (more [examples here](https://balsamiq.com/products/mockups/#examples)).
+Here is an example of a "wireframe" created in Balsamiq Mockups, shown in two different "skins" (more [examples here](https://balsamiq.com/products/mockups/#examples)).

 ![Sketch skin](https://media.balsamiq.com/img/examples/wiki-sketch.png)
 ![Wirefame skin](https://media.balsamiq.com/img/examples/wiki-wireframe.png)